Helena-todd/STrack/README.md

 - a CSV table, that contains the links from cells in the previous to cells in the current image
 - a PNG image, in which these links are represented as red lines

+#### Step 5: Use docker-STrack to track cells in your own images

+You can either replace the images in the test_images folder by your own segmented images, or provide a different path in the "docker run" command.
+Always make sure that your image directory contains an /exported sub-folder with the images that you wish to apply STrack on.